Diode Clippers – An overview of Clipping Circuits

 Depending on the features of the diode, the positive or negative region of the input signal is “clipped” off and accordingly the diode clippers may be positive or negative clippers.

 There are two general categories of clippers: series and parallel (or shunt).
-The series configuration is defined as one where diode is in series with the load, while the shunt clipper has the diode in a branch parallel to the load.
+The series configuration is defined as one where a diode is in series with the load, while the shunt clipper has the diode in a branch parallel to the load.

 1. Positive Clipper and Negative Clipper